Tomato Potato Onion Salad

 Oregano 1/2 teaspoon

 1. Boil your potatoes in salted water until barely fork tender, then chill immediately in an ice bath.
-You do not want to over cook your potatoes
+You do not want to over cook your potatoes (you can also microwave them for ease)

 2. Slice your tomatoes into wedges